zugaldia/capitalbikeshare/appengine/README.md

 ## Get status

-Gives a summary of the stations situations around you.
-This can give the user an idea of how easy/difficult is going to be to find a bike/dock around.
+Gives a summary of the stations situation around you.
+This gives the user an idea of how easy/difficult is going to be to find a bike/dock around.

-Sample request (Dupont Circle): https://com-zugaldia-capitalbikeshare.appspot.com/api/v1/data/status?latitude=38.90962&longitude=-77.04341
+* Sample request (Dupont Circle): [/api/v1/data/status?latitude=38.90962&longitude=-77.04341](https://com-zugaldia-capitalbikeshare.appspot.com/api/v1/data/status?latitude=38.90962&longitude=-77.04341)

-Sample response:
+* Sample response:

 ```
 {